Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Introduction

-Such a family of policies is jointly parameterized with the Universal Value Function Approximators (UVFA) \cite{schaul2015universal}.
+One way to address above issues is using ensemble methods~\cite{lan2020maxmin, fujimoto2018addressing, lee2020sunrise, chen2021randomized, kuznetsov2020controlling} to introduce underestimation bias which does not tend to be propagated during learning, as actions with low value estimates are avoided by the policy.
+However, underestimation bias may harm exploration by causing a pessimistic underexploration problem~\cite{ciosek2019better}.
+Both under- and overestimation bias may improve learning performance, depending on the environment~\cite{lan2020maxmin}.
+To overcome this problem, carefully adjusted hyperparameters are needed to trade off between under- and overestimation.

+In this paper, we propose Realistic Actor-Critic (RAC) to address this under-overestimation trade-off, whose main idea is to learn together diverse policies with respect to various confidence-bounds of Q-functions in the same network.
+In such a way, policies guided by upper confidence bounds (UCB) generate effective exploratory behaviors without falling in pessimistic underexploration, while other policies benefit from lower-confidence bounds(LCB) to control overestimation bias to provide consistency and stable convergence.
+We propose to jointly learn such family of policies parameterized with the Universal Value Function Approximators (UVFA)~\cite{schaul2015universal}.
+The best policy can be found by evaluating the learned policies at the evaluation phase.
 The learning process can be considered as a set of auxiliary tasks~\cite{badia2020never, lyle2021effect} that help build shared state representations and sills.

-However, learning such policies with diverse behaviors in a single network is challenging since policies vary widely in behavior.
-We introduce punished Bellman backup, which calculate uncertainty as punishment to correct value estimations.
-Punished Bellman backup provide fine-granular estimation control to make value approximation shift smoothly between upper and lower boundsy, allowing for more efficient training.
-An ensemble of critics is learned to produce well-calibrated uncertainty estimations (i.e., standard deviation) on unseen samples~\cite{lee2021sunrise, pathak2019self, amos2018learning}.
+However, learning such policies with diverse behaviors in a single network is challenging.
+We introduce uncertainty punished Q-learning(UPQ), which calculates uncertainty as punishment to correct value estimations.
+UPQ provides fine-granular overestimation control to make value approximation smoothly shifts from upper bounds to lower bounds.
+With UPQ, RAC incorporates various bounds of Q-function into a critic with UVFA to update policies that change smoothly.
+We propose to learn an ensemble of multiple critics that produces well-calibrated uncertainty estimations (i.e., standard deviation) on unseen samples~\cite{lee2020sunrise, pathak2019self, amos2018learning}.
 We show empirically that RAC controls the std and the mean of value estimate bias to close to zero for most of the training.
-Benefit from well bias control, critics are trained with a high Update-To-Data (UTD) ratio~\cite{chen2021randomized} to improve sample efficiency significantly.
+Benefit from well value estimation, critics are trained with a high UTD ratio to improve sample efficiency significantly.